 The AGS, which is published alongside the Accounts and provides a detailed explanation of the PCC's governance framework, is designed to achieve the objectives set out in the Police and Crime Plan and manage risk.
-The Police and Crime Plan can be found at: www.westmercia-pcc.gov.uk/
+The Police and Crime Plan can be found on the PCC's website.